ITGymBros/SecPlusNotes/README.md

 ### Description

-These are my notes regarding the CompTIA Security+ SY0-601.
+This repository contains ongoing notes regarding the CompTIA Security+ SY0-601.
 For the best readability of these notes, please use [Obsidian](https://obsidian.md) to view them.

 ### Topics Covered